Huskyeder/stackato-doc/user/deploy/buildpack.rst

   * `Sphinx example <https://github.com/Stackato-Apps/sphinx-demo>`_

+Not all third-party buildpacks work with Stackato due to environmental differences (e.g. relying on certain executables or libraries in specific locations in the container).
+Buildpacks should be examined and tested before being used in production deployments.

 .. note::
   Using ``config_vars`` in a buildpack's *bin/release* to set environment variables has been deprecated. `Use a shell script in
   $HOME/.profile.d <https://devcenter.heroku.com/articles/profiled>`__
   instead.

 .. _buildpacks-procfile: